 In the next few years when all these 144,000 finally die, to whom will the JWs be turning to for spiritual guidance?
 Does this imply that there will no more a place for Jehovah to inhabit by spirit again?

 Elsewhere, they stated: “Jesus, the Head does not split up the body of his congregation into a clergy class and a laity class of the ‘common people’…there is no division among those who make up the true church” (The Truth, p.
 119).

 To them it’s wrong to have a clergy class giving spiritual guidance to a laity class, but essential to have a “little flock” or “anointed class” giving spiritual guidance to the “other sheep” or “great crowd!”
 Where is the difference?
 This is hypocrisy.

 4. The Watchtower says: “only the 144,000 … have properly partaken of the emblems during the Memorial of Jesus’ death, and only with them did Jesus make his covenant … Members of the great crowd are not participant in the new covenant.”
 (February 1, 1998, p.
 19)

 He taught the inner circle disciples to ask for what they need in His name (Jn.
 16:23), yet all Christians do so today.
 Why?
 Because the same commands that applied to them apply to us.
 Jesus told them to make disciples of all men and teach them all what He taught them – reserving not one for a special group (Matt.
 28:19).

 5. According to Watchtower records, there were 52,465 members of the anointed class “sealed” in 1935.
 This is known by the number of those who partake of the communion emblems each year.
 In 1985, they were 9,051 and in 1992, 8,683.

-In a “Questions from our Readers,” someone asked why the number of those partaking of the Memorial emblems have increased, because that implies they are having more people being “anointed” as part of the 144,00 – which was supposed to have been completed in 1935.
+In a “Questions from our Readers,” someone asked why the number of those partaking of the Memorial emblems have increased, since that implies they are having more people being “anointed” as part of the 144,00 – which was supposed to have been completed in 1935.